sourcejs/Source/docs/base/readme.md

 To show you how SourceJS based documentation pages could be configured, we prepared a [Bootstrap demo bundle](https://github.com/sourcejs/example-bootstrap-bundle).
 It represents a recommended way of structuring UI components, keeping all module related technologies in one place.

+We highly encourage you setting up Bootstrap bundle on your SourceJS instance, and use it for experimenting and demoing documentation pages.
+Pull Requests are very welcome, adding more examples to this bundle, you will help yourself and other users getting more insights on how SourceJS specs could be organized.

-Read our how-to articles, to get more insights on the [SourceJS catalog set-up](https://github.com/sourcejs/blog-howto/tree/master/catalog-setup).
+Read our how-to articles, to get more information about the [SourceJS catalog set-up](https://github.com/sourcejs/blog-howto/tree/master/catalog-setup).

 ### Specs Showcase